Baldness (Hair Loss): Causes, Symptoms & Effective Treatments

 Also read this post :- Silica: Health Benefits, Functions, Deficiency Symptoms and Natural Sources

-• Gradual thinning on the top of the head
+• Gradual thinning of hair on the scalp

 • Round or patchy bald spots

-• Sudden loosening of hair (after stress or illness)
+• Sudden hair fall after stress or illness

-• Scaly patches spreading over the scalp (possible fungal infection like Tinea capitis)
+• Scaly patches on the scalp caused by fungal infection

 • Family history of baldness